 A Markov model was developed in Microsoft Excel 365 consisting of the health states of active UC, clinical response without remission, clinical remission, post-colectomy (with and without complications), and death (Figure 5.1).
 The model structure and health states were chosen based on the disease course, the impact of treatment, and prior economic models in UC.
-Moderate-to-severe UC patients enter the model at the beginning of induction for a TIM.
-At the end of induction, patients with response (both with and without remission) continue to receive the TIM.
+Moderate-to-severe UC patients enter the model at the beginning of induction of a TIM or conventional treatment.
+At the end of induction, patients with response (both with and without remission)

-Those without response or those who discontinue after initial response begin induction with a second TIM.
-The second TIM is represented by a market basket of other treatment options except the initial TIM, with different market baskets based on whether the initial TIM had a TNF inhibitor mechanism of action or not.
-For those with an initial use of a TNF inhibitor, the market basket for the subsequent TIM consisted of TIMs with other mechanisms of action and with data in a biologic-experienced population.
-For those with initial use of non-TNF inhibitors, the market basket consisted of all treatment options except the initial TIM with data in a biologic-experienced population.
-At the end of induction with the second TIM, responders continue to receive the second TIM.
-Patients who do not respond during the induction phase of the second TIM discontinue treatment with TIMs and follow the transition probabilities of the conventional treatment arm (e.g., corticosteroids, other systemic immunomodulators).
-A proportion of patients in the active UC state are assumed to opt for colectomy during each cycle.113
+continue to receive the TIM or conventional treatment.
+Those without response or those who discontinue after initial response begin induction with a subsequent treatment, represented by a market basket of all TIMs with data in a biologic-experienced population.
+At the end of induction with subsequent treatment, responders continue to receive the subsequent treatment.
+Patients who do not respond during the induction phase of subsequent treatment discontinue treatment with TIMs and follow the transition probabilities of the conventional treatment arm (e.g., corticosteroids, other systemic immunomodulators).
+A proportion of patients in the active UC state are assumed to opt for colectomy during each cycle.128